bethac07/Distributed-CellProfiler/README.md

 to update the docker registry using the Makefile script inside the worker directory.

 ### Step 2
-After the first script runs successfully, the job can now be submitted to AWS using EITHER of the following commands:
+After the first script runs successfully, the job can now be submitted to with the following command:

  $ python run.py submitJob files/exampleJob.json

- OR

- $ python run_batch_general.py

-Running either script uploads the tasks that are configured in the json file.
-This assumes that your data is stored in S3, and the json file has the paths to find input and output directories.
-You have to customizethe exampleJob.json file or the run_batch_general file with paths that make sense for your project.
+Running the script uploads the tasks that are configured in the json file.
+You have to customize the exampleJob.json file with information that make sense for your project.
-The tasks that composeyour job are CP groups, and each one will be run in parallel.
-You need to define each task in your input file to guide the parallelization.
+You'll want to figure out which information is generic and which is the information that makes each job unique.

 ### Step 3
 After submitting the job to the queue, we can add computing power to process all tasks in AWS.
 This